tidesdb/tidesdb.github.io/src/content/docs/reference/c.md

 - **Point reads** (`tidesdb_txn_get`) use **READ COMMITTED** isolation
 - **Iterators** (`tidesdb_iter_new`) use **snapshot isolation**
-- Lock-free reads with RCU memory management
+- Lock-free reads and writes using atomic CAS operations
-- Multiple readers can execute concurrently without blocking
+- Multiple readers and writers can execute concurrently without blocking
-- Writers are serialized per column family
+- Transaction commits are lock-free - multiple transactions can commit concurrently
+- Flush and compaction operations use mutexes for coordination only

 See [How does TidesDB work?](/getting-started/how-does-tidesdb-work#8-concurrency-and-thread-safety) for detailed concurrency model and thread safety information.